brycepj/timeline-insights/README.md

 Returns information about the breadth of the user's vocabulary (the number of unique words they use).

+**all()**

+Returns an object containing all the values of all Insights methods.

 ## Dependencies

 This project has two hard dependencies: [LoDash](http://lodash.com/) and [Moment](http://momentjs.com/).

 ## Performance

-For large datasets (Twitter allows you to pull up to 3200 tweets), some Insights methods can take several seconds to process.
-This will lock up the browser completely.
-If this is what you're experiencing, I highly recommend using Web Workers to extract these insights in the background so as to not affect the user's experience of your application.
+For large datasets (Twitter allows you to pull up to 3200 tweets), some Insights methods can take several seconds to process on slower operating systems (ie: mobile, legacy).
+This will lock up the browser completely.I *highly* recommend using Web Workers to extract these insights in the background so as to not affect the user's experience of your application.